apache/nuttx/boards/arm/kinetis/twr-k64f120m/README.txt

 SDHC important notice: on TWR-K64F120M, R521 (close to the SD card holder) is not placed, hence WRPROTEC is always ON.
-Either place a 4.7KOhm resistor or change PIN config to PULLDOWN, loosing Write Protect function.
+Either place a 4.7KOhm resistor or change PIN config to PULLDOWN, losing Write Protect function.
 See twrk64.h.

 Connections via the General Purpose Tower Plug-in (TWRPI) Socket
 -------------------- ------------------------- -------- -------------------